melisandeteng/BalSAM/data_preparation/README.md

 This data was prepared with the `geodataset v0.2.2` package.
 Follow the instructions on the [geodataset repository](https://github.com/hugobaudchon/geodataset) to install the package.

+You can use the same environment for preprocessing the data as the one used for the baselines that are not RSPrompter based.

 ## Quebec Plantations dataset